 One important thing to remember: personalization is impossible if you don’t have enough information about your recipients.
-So, you need a reliable double opt-in system that will collect the subscribers’ names along with their email addresses.
+So, you need a reliable confirmed opt-in system that will collect the subscribers’ names along with their email addresses.
 If your records are inaccurate or incomplete, this will be clearly seen by your recipients and will make them think you don’t care enough about them.
 That’s why if you’re not sure you have enough recipients’ information, better do not use personalization.
 A spoiled sender reputation is much worse than impersonalized emails.

 Besides merging the names into the Subject line, there is one more thing you can do to make your Subject look different – you can insert the date into your Subject line.
 Maybe it can hardly be called personalization but it’s another great way to stand out from the crowd.
 Example:

 [G-Lock Software]: November, 14 – Ultimate Email Marketing Guide is ready for reading!

 Our email tracking results on G-Lock Email Analytics show that the email with date merged into the Subject line generated an average open rate of 61.8% while the personalization using the recipient’s first name produced 33.3% open rate.
 E-mail newsletters sent without any personalization in the Subject line resulted in an average open rate of 30.6%.

 As you see, personalized Subject lines still work in the email marketing if their use is reasonable and justified.
 A thoughtless and blind personalization makes emails look spammy and unprofessional.
 You can use personalization in your Subject lines but use it differently to stand out in the reader’s Inbox.